-- ICBA supports rules and standards organizations and the role they play in developing and maintaining payment systems.
+- ICBA supports rules and standards organizations and the role they play in developing and maintaining payment systems’ access and functionalities.
 ICBA urges these organizations to have governance processes which enable and foster community bank participation and support transparent, timely and inclusive rulemaking.

 Community bank payment systems access must not be limited through the imposition of anti-competitive and discriminatory pricing or policies, membership requirements, standards, operating rules, or technological barriers.
 Market power should not be used to force changes that would materially or adversely impact the competitive nature of our nation’s payments system.